 - January 1, 2010 $8.55

 - January 1, 2008 $8.07

-Tipped employees must be paid at least $9.19 per hour.
+Tipped employees must be paid at least $11.00 per hour as of January 1, 2017.
 Employers are not allowed to use tips as a credit against minimum wage.

 While Washington state employment law allows a worker to agree to receive time off at a later date instead of being paid overtime (“comp time”), federal law does not comp time to be given by private employers.

 The following are some of the employees who are exempt from the overtime regulations under Washington state law:

 - Farm/ Ranch/Agricultural workers

 - Casual Labor in/at private residences such as babysitting or yard work